 You just ‘know you’re dreaming’

+If you asked a Lucid Dreamer, ‘Is Lucid Dreaming real?’
+They would of course say yes.
 So if you asked them to tell you how they KNOW they’re Lucid Dreaming, well that’s a little more complex.
 You see dreams are subjective, and as such can’ be explained very well to others.

-It’s not something you can prove in the same way you can ‘prove’ you play guitar, (simply be playing it in front of the person).
+It’s not something you can prove in the same way you can ‘prove’ you play guitar, (simply by playing it in front of the person).
 Consider what you’re feeling right now.
 As you read this text on your computer, phone etc.. how do you know you’re not dreaming?
 Look around and think about that..

-You just do, don’t you?
 The normal laws of the universe are happening normally such as gravity, time, and even the feeling of the mouse as you scroll down this page.
 They’re all ‘senses’ and they combine together to give your mind an accurate knowledge of the fact that you’re in fact, awake.
 You’re in waking, real life right now.
 You just know you are, right?

 Well, in the same way when you’re dreaming it’s like you have the same senses..
 You can look around you, hear things, see things but when it all gets priced together in your mind, something doesn’t feel quite right.
 It’s just not the same.. it’s a different reality and your brain (with practice) can get very good at telling the difference.